Berkay2002/tdde02/documentation/PRD.md

 assets/
 ├── models/
-│   └── gemma-3n-e4b-it-int4.tflite (to be downloaded)
-└── images/
+│   └── README.md (models stored on device, not in assets) └── images/

 supabase/